 Oil Pan Heater

 Another common car block heater is the oil pan heater.
-They’re often magnetic and can be attached to any metal component around your car’s engine block.
+These are often magnetic and can be attached to any metal component around your car’s engine block.

 Heater Pads